 2.1.
-Bankruptcy matters that may be heard and determined by a Judicial Registrar whether exercising the Judge delegated powers of the FCA or FCCA include creditors' petitions, applications to set aside, or to extend time in which to comply with, a bankruptcy notice, applications to administer a deceased estate in bankruptcy under the Bankruptcy Act 1966 (Cth), and applications for substituted service orders.
+Bankruptcy matters that may be heard and determined by a Judicial Registrar whether exercising the Judge delegated powers of the Federal Court or Federal Circuit Court include creditors' petitions, applications to set aside, or to extend time in which to comply with, a bankruptcy notice, applications to administer a deceased estate in bankruptcy under the Bankruptcy Act 1966 (the Bankruptcy Act), and applications for substituted service orders.

-a) Applications for a sequestration order are made by presenting a Creditor's Petition using Form B6, supported by affidavits in compliance with Rule 4.02 of the Bankruptcy Rules.
-Information on how to present a Creditor's Petition is available in Information Sheet 1.
+a) Applications for a sequestration order are made by presenting a creditor's petition using Form B6, supported by affidavits in compliance with Rule 4.02 of the Bankruptcy Rules.
+Information on how to present a creditor's petition is available in Bankruptcy Information Sheet 1.

-b) Applications to set aside Bankruptcy Notice and/or to extend time within which to comply with the Bankruptcy Notice are made by filing a Form B2, supported by an affidavit in compliance with Rule 3.02 and/or Rule 3.03 of the Bankruptcy Rules.
-Information on how to complete a Form B2 application to set aside a bankruptcy is available in Information Sheet 4.
+b) Applications to set aside bankruptcy notice and/or to extend time within which to comply with the bankruptcy notice are made by filing a Form B2, supported by an affidavit in compliance with Rule 3.02 and/or Rule 3.03 of the Bankruptcy Rules.
+Information on how to complete a Form B2 application to set aside a bankruptcy is available in Bankruptcy Information Sheet 4.

-c) Formal requirements for documents filed in bankruptcy proceedings in the FCA are set out in Rule 1.07(5) and Form B1 of the Bankruptcy Rules and Rules 2.11 to 2.16 of the Federal Court Rules 2011.
-Formal requirements for Affidavits filed in the FCA are set out in Rules 29.01 to 29.03 of the Federal Court Rules 2011 but modified to include the heading in approved form B1 prescribed by rule 1.07(5).
-The forms used in bankruptcy proceedings in the FCA are available in Forms.
+c) Formal requirements for documents filed in bankruptcy proceedings in the FCA are set out in Rule 1.07(5) and Form B1 of the Bankruptcy Rules and Rules 2.11 to 2.16 of the Federal Court Rules 2011 (the Court Rules).
+Formal requirements for affidavits filed in the Court are set out in Rules 29.01 to 29.03 of the Court Rules but modified to include the heading in approved form B1 prescribed by rule 1.07(5).
+The forms used in bankruptcy proceedings in the Court are available in Forms.